Plus Beaux Villages de France facts

 Plus Beaux Villages de France’s origin

-“Les Plus Beaux Villages de France” translates to “The Most Beautiful Villages in France”.
+“Les Plus Beaux Villages de France” means “The Most Beautiful Villages of France.”

 Plus beaux villages de France - Limeuil in the Dordogne